bids-standard/pybv/.github/CONTRIBUTING.md

 From the project root, call:

 - `make test` to run tests and coverage
-- `pre-commit run` to run style checks (Ruff and some additional hooks)
+- `pre-commit run -a` to run style checks (Ruff and some additional hooks)

 ## Building the documentation